Skip to main content

 Intermediate

-The architecture of a that complies with the ADA rests on specific, quantifiable parameters designed to ensure that participation is genuinely a matter of free will.
+The architecture of a wellness program that complies with the ADA rests on specific, quantifiable parameters designed to ensure that participation is genuinely a matter of free will.
 A primary mechanism for this is the regulation of financial incentives.

 The Equal Employment Opportunity Commission (EEOC) has provided guidance stating that any reward or penalty tied to a wellness program involving medical inquiries cannot be so substantial that it becomes coercive.
 While the specific percentages have been subject to legal review and updates, the principle remains constant ∞ the incentive must be a minor encouragement, not a financial necessity that overrides an individual’s private health decisions.